113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering refresh-version
 {: #refresh-offering-version}

 Run the following command to create a change the source file of a draft version.
-This is useful for updating an existing version.
+This command is useful for updating an existing version.

 ```
 ibmcloud catalog offering refresh-version --version-locator VERSION_NUMBER --zipurl URL [--include-config]